eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 1. Adapting the error definitions for `iceoryx_hoofs` in `modules/hoofs/errors.hpp`
 2. Introducing a similar folder structure for `iceoryx_posh`
-3. Replacing occurences of the previous error handler call (including `cxx::Expects`)
+3. Replacing occurrences of the previous error handler call (including `cxx::Expects`)